Norfolk & Washington Steamboat Company: Incidents on board

 In the night of January 7, 1935 at 10:50 pm, the District of Columbia ran aground near Five-Point Lighthouse, 7 miles from Colonial Beach, VA, 60 miles down the Potomac.
 Captain Posey was in command and had been on the Potomac since the 1890s.
 The poor visibility due to fog was blamed for the incident with 75 passengers on board and 29 automobiles.
 The passengers were removed from the boat by the ferry-boat, Lord Baltimore on the following day at 10:15 am and taken to Morgantown, MD.
-From there, they were taken to Potomac Beach were they were loaded on buses to Norfolk.
+From there, they were taken to Potomac Beach where they were loaded on buses to Norfolk.
 In the afternoon, a Government tug-boat was attempting to pull the boat out but with no success.
 High tide was expected to pull it out.

 On April 13, 1941, a scuffle occurred on board the Northland between Raymond F. Reutt, 24, a former football player and wrestler star of the Virginia Military Institute living of Norfolk and the First Officer, Harry B. Murphy.
 Murphy was thrown over board from the hurricane deck by Reutt and disappeared.
 The Northland stayed on site for two hours looking for Murphy but was unsuccessful in finding his body.
 The search for his body continued for several days.
 Reutt was arrested in Norfolk upon arrival.
 Since the incident took place in Charles County, Maryland, it was determined that Maryland had jurisdiction.
 He was arraigned on charges of manslaughter with his bail set at $2,500 pending extradition proceedings to Maryland.

 According to Captain Hewett's statement, he was told by the saloon watchman that three men were bothering other passengers and that Mr. Reutt was one of the men.
 He had posted a watchman in front of his room but found that the man along with another passenger had climbed on the top deck.
 Mr. Murphy arrived on the deck a few minutes later and took his right arm to encourage him to go back to his room as he was afraid he might fall overboard.
 The Captain grabbed the other arm.
 The defendant snatched his arm away from the Captain and whirled around toward the First Officer.
 The First Officer went overboard as the deck did not have a railing.
 The body of Harry B. Murphy was found on April 30, 1941 near where he had fallen and was found by another Captain operating between Morgantown and Colonial Beach.
 Raymond F. Reutt was acquitted on November 26, 1941 by a Jury in La Platte, MD.
 On March 26, 1942, the wife of Harry B. Murphy sued the company for negligence due to failing to provide proper safeguards. she was asking for $50,000.